CameronStorer/Universal-Pong/README.md

 **Directory:** `java/`

-**Description:** The Java version of Pong is built using LibGDX, a powerful and versatile cross-platform game development framework.
+**Description:** The Java version of Pong is built using **LibGDX**, a powerful and versatile cross-platform game development framework.
 This allows for a robust and performant game that can potentially run on desktop, Android, iOS, and web platforms.

 **Key Technologies:**